 The highest-paid YouTubers

-These are some of the highest-paid YouTube stars:
+These are some of the highest-paid YouTube stars in 2019:

 The alternative to advertising is to get funded directly by your true fans.
 This way you will be less dependent and reliant on YouTube and gives you an alternative revenue stream.